DesmondYau/SpringBoot-Ecommerce/README.md

 🔄 **Event Streaming: Apache Kafka** <br>

 🚀 **Caching: Redis** <br>
-- Act as an in-memory key-value store for caching
+- Act as an in-memory data structure store for caching
 - **Caching product details and stock quantities**, reducing the number of database queries, lowering latency and offloading the database during high traffic
 - Supports **atomic increments and decrements of product stock**, ensuring concurrency safety when multiple users buy the same product at once